Lawrence House School

 Philip Davies (He/Him)

-Head Teacher & Designated Safeguarding Lead
+Head Teacher & Designated Safeguarding Lead (DSL)

 Hello, I am Philip Davies, Head Teacher at Lawrence House School.
 I have worked in the education sector for over 20 years in a variety of roles in both mainstream and alternative provision settings.
 I graduated from Liverpool John Moores University, achieving BA Hons in Physical Education, with Qualified Teacher Status.
 I have completed the National Professional Qualification in Senior Leadership (NPQSL) with Best Practice Network, and I am currently completing the National Professional Qualification in Headship (NPQH) with the same provider.